Arbel: Ancient synagogue

-Arbel is notable for the ruins of an ancient synagogue, which stands amid the remnants of an ancient Jewish village on the western edge of the moshav.
-Archaeologists concluded that it was built in the fourth century CE, shows at least two construction phases, being rebuilt in the sixth century, and was probably used continuously until the eighth century, when a conflagration finally destroyed it - probably connected to the catastrophic 749 earthquake.
+Arbel is notable for the ruins of an ancient Jewish synagogue, which stands amid the remnants of an ancient Jewish village on the western edge of the moshav.
+Archaeologists concluded that it was built in the fourth century CE, shows at least two construction phases, being rebuilt in the sixth century, and was probably used continuously until the eighth century, when a conflagration finally destroyed it—probably connected to the catastrophic 749 earthquake.
 The door of the synagogue, still standing, was carved from a massive natural outcropping of limestone, and the synagogue itself situated so as to make use of the stone as a handsome door.
 It is carved with decorative floral motifs and medallions.
 A carved groove for a mezuzah can be seen.
 Three sides of the building had carved stone benches.
 The two-storey building had three rows of columns with Corinthian capitals on the first floor and Ionic capitals on the second.